mmailhos/vectorlite/README.md

 See [Hierarchical Navigable Small World](https://arxiv.org/abs/1603.09320).

-Note: HNSW indices must specify a similarity metric at creation and search with the same metric.
+Note: Flat indices support all metrics dynamically.
+HNSW indices default to Cosine if not specified.

 ### Configuration profiles for HNSW